demisto/content/Packs/TrustwaveSEG/Integrations/TrustwaveSEG/README.md

 ### trustwave-seg-list-servers
 ***
-Get a list of servers
+Get a list of servers.

 #### Base Command